alimeshkat/hack-to-kotlin/recipes/java-to-kotlin/2-domain-models/CONVERT_JAVA_FILE_TO_KOTLIN.md

 - When you see bang-bang (`!!`) used by the converter, get rid of it!!
   First check, should the reference be of a nullable type?
 If so, call the member on the nullable reference with the safe call (
   `?.`) and use the elvis operator (`?:`) to handle the `null` scenario.
-- Favor read only properties (`val`).
+- Favor immutable objects over mutable objects
+  - make properties and variables `val` or `const val` (in case of constants)
-- Favor immutable objects over mutable objects.
-This means we should avoid setters when possible and use contructors to create objects (and set all values).
+  - avoid setters when possible and use constructors to create objects.
+  - use List<T>, Set<T>, Map<T> instead of the immutable counterpart ImmutableList<T>, ImmutableSet<T>, ImmutableMap<T>

 [Go back to the recipe](Recipe.md)